LSSTDESC/WeakLensingDeblending/docs/output.rst

-grp_size int16   Number of sources in this group (equal to 1 for isolated sources) grp_rank int16   Rank position of this source in its group based on decreasing snr_grp visible  bool8   Is this source's centroid within the simulated image bounds? dx       float32 Source centroid in x relative to image center in arcseconds dy       float32 Source centroid in y relative to image center in arcseconds z        float32 Simulated source redshift ab_mag   float32 Simulated source AB magnitude in simulated filter band snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit snr_iso  float32 S/N ratio calculated by ignoring any overlaps and including signal variance snr_grp  float32 S/N ratio for this source within its group (equals snr_iso when grp_size is 1)
+grp_size int16   Number of sources in this group (equal to 1 for isolated sources) grp_rank int16   Rank position of this source in its group based on decreasing snr_grp visible  bool8   Is this source's centroid within the simulated image bounds? f_disk   float32 Fraction of total galaxy flux to due a Sersic n=1 disk component f_bulge  float32 Fraction of total galaxy flux to due a Sersic n=4 bulge component dx       float32 Source centroid in x relative to image center in arcseconds dy       float32 Source centroid in y relative to image center in arcseconds z        float32 Catalog source redshift ab_mag   float32 Catalog source AB magnitude in the simulated filter band snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit snr_iso  float32 S/N ratio calculated by ignoring any overlaps and including signal variance snr_grp  float32 S/N ratio for this source within its group (equals snr_iso when grp_size is 1)